 Each member of the team has a spinal cord injury and lived experience to share.
 They provide practical one-on-one support to people who have sustained spinal cord injuries, as well as their family members.

-You can learn more about Peer Support by watching this video.
+Watch this video to learn more about Peer Support

 Our Peer Support team has a very active private Facebook group where participants discuss a wide range of issues such as travel, health, sex, leisure pursuits and equipment.
 This is a fantastic forum to talk to other people with spinal cord injuries in a confidential environment.

 If you’re game to ask, they’re game to answer.

 Meet the members of our Peer Support Team and read their personal stories.

 “I’d been working double shifts – 14 hour days – for about two weeks,” Peter said.